Gettz/ESADonationTracker/README.md

 # ESADonationTracker
-Tracks incoming donations to an ESA even and outputs to a text file for use as an OBS source.
+Tracks incoming donations for an European Speedrunner Assembly sponsored event and outputs them to a text file for use as an OBS source.